-A brief review relevant to this proposal is presented below.
+A brief review of this technology, relevant to this proposal, is presented below.

 Drifting negative ions - Invented by Dr. C. Jeff Martoff of Temple University [17], the use of negative ions to drift ionization to the readout plane reduces diffusion to thermal values in all three dimensions [15][16][18] compared to electron drift [19].
 This enables NITPCs to have a longer drift distance (thus a larger volume for a given area of readout) and a lower energy threshold without sacrificing directional sensitivity [20][21].
-Typical ion drift velocities ( $5 \times 10^{-3}$ cm/ $\mu$ s [16]) are several orders of magnitude slower than typical electron drift velocities (1 cm/ $\mu$ s [19]) making for a slow detector.
+Typical ion drift velocities (5×10-3)

+cm/ μ s [16]) are several orders of magnitude slower than typical electron drift velocities (1 cm/ μ s [19]) making for a slow detector.